MxSLmafao/Backup-Bot/README.md

    ```
    ✅ Backup created successfully!
    📦 Backup ID: 123456789_1234567890
-   💾 File: 123456789_1234567890.json
+   💾 File: 123456789_1234567890.json.gz
+   📊 Size: 120.5KB (73% compression from 450.2KB)
    ```

-4. The backup file is saved in the `backups/` directory
+4. The compressed backup file is saved in the `backups/` directory

 ### Restoring a Backup

 1. Type `/restore` in any channel

-2. Start typing in the backup-id field - you'll see autocomplete suggestions with dates
+2. Start typing in the backup-id field - you'll see autocomplete suggestions with dates and file sizes

 3. Select a backup from the list (or paste a backup ID)